Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Introduction

 Herein, we propose~\textbf{Causal-Adapter}, an adaptive and modular framework that tames text-to-image diffusion model, such as Stable-Diffusion (SD)~\citep{rombach2022high}, for counterfactual generation.
 Unlike prior diffusion-based methods that require considerable re-training or fine-tuning ~\citep{sanchez2022diffusion,komanduri2024causal,pan2024counterfactual,rasal2025diffusion}, our method simply injects causal semantic attributes into a frozen backbone via a pluggable adapter~(Figure~\ref{fig:key_comparison}e).
 Inspired by advances in controllable diffusion~\citep{zhang2023adding,zhao2023uni,mou2024t2i,li2024dispose}, we investigate integrating semantic attributes with image embeddings as additional conditions.
 We find that naive fusion fails to achieve sufficient disentanglement or semantic alignment with spatial features in the diffusion latents.
 To address this, we introduce two regularization strategies that align causal semantic attributes with textual embeddings, improving disentanglement and causal faithfulness~(Figure~\ref{fig:key_comparison}f).
 Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item Our motivational studies revealed that relying solely on a frozen text-to-image diffusion model with prompt tuning is insufficient for counterfactual image generation, as it fails to jointly represent causal semantic attributes and image embeddings, leading to imprecise reasoning and edits.
 This underscores the need to inject causal semantics into diffusion models.

 \item We propose Causal-Adapter, a framework that employs an adapter encoder to learn causal interactions between semantic variables.
-These interactions are injected into a frozen diffusion backbone and jointly optimized, introducing a dynamic prior that enables faithful counterfactual generation.
+These interactions are injected into a frozen diffusion and jointly optimized, introducing a dynamic prior for faithful counterfactual generation.

 \item To enhance causal disentanglement between semantic variables, we introduce two regularization strategies: Prompt-Aligned Injection (PAI) and Conditioned Token Contrastive Loss (CTC).
 These strategies separate token embeddings across conditions, enhancing causal representation learning and reducing spurious correlations for more precise counterfactual reasoning.